patrickpasquini/fortlev_solar_sdk/docs/index.md

 # Fortlev Solar SDK Documentation

-Welcome to the official documentation for the **Fortlev Solar SDK**.
-This SDK is designed to simplify the process of interacting with the Fortlev Solar API, providing a convenient interface for authentication, querying surfaces, components, cities, and creating orders.
+Welcome to documentation for the **Fortlev Solar SDK**.
+This SDK is designed to simplify the process of interacting with the Fortlev Solar API.

 ## Getting Started

 The Fortlev Solar SDK provides easy-to-use methods for:

+- **Register**: Register a new partner in the Fortlev Solar
 - **Authentication**: Authenticate users and generate access token.
 - **Surfaces**: Retrieve available surfaces for photovoltaic installations.
 - **Components**: Access data for various solar components.